2024 Best Construction Trades Schools in Mississippi

 The schools below may not offer all types of construction trades degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-East Mississippi Community College is one of the best schools in the country for getting a degree in construction trades.
-Located in the rural area of Scooba, EMCC is a public college with a small student population.
-This college ranks 18th out of 26 schools for overall quality in the state of Mississippi.
+East Mississippi Community College is one of the best schools in the United States for getting a degree in construction trades.
+Located in the remote area of Scooba, EMCC is a public college with a small student population.

-There were approximately 84 construction trades students who graduated with this degree at EMCC in the most recent data year.
-Construction Trades degree recipients from East Mississippi Community College receive an earnings boost of approximately $10,416 above the average earnings of construction trades graduates.
+Construction Trades degree recipients from East Mississippi Community College receive an earnings boost of approximately $11,964 above the typical income of construction trades graduates.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.